Sha1kh4/Quiz-app-Api/README.md

   - Cross-cutting concerns (logging, validation)
 - Infrastructure layer with:
   - Authentication
-  - SQLAlchemy, PostgreSQL (you can change to SQLite for development in database/core.py)
+  - SQLAlchemy with SQLite for local development and PostgreSQL for Docker.
   - Rate limiting on registration
 - Testing projects
   - Pytest unit tests